 October 9, 2013 - The Obama administration announces the suspension of hundreds of millions of dollars in military aid to Egypt over the bloody crackdown on the Muslim Brotherhood.

-November 24, 2013 - The Right to Protest law, which bans public gatherings of more than ten people goes into effect; jail time or heavy fines are the consequences of breaking this law.
+November 24, 2013 - The Right to Protest law, which bans public gatherings of more than 10 people goes into effect; jail time or heavy fines are the consequences of breaking this law.

-December 7, 2013 - Twenty-one female protesters arrested under the Right to Protest Law in November are released.
-Seven minors were to be jailed until age age 18.
-Their sentences were reduced to three months probation.
-The 14 adults had each been sentenced to 11 years and one month were reduced to one year suspended.
+December 7, 2013 - 21 female protesters arrested under the Right to Protest Law in November are released.
+Seven minors were to be jailed until age 18.
+Their sentences are reduced to three months probation.
+The 14 adults, all sentenced to 11 years and one month, have sentences reduced to one year suspended sentences.

 December 24, 2013 - Two explosions destroy an Interior Ministry building in the city of Mansoura, killing at least 12 and injuring more than 130.